CV | Artist Statement

-Kae Sasaki (she/her) is a visual artist living and working on Treaty One Territory/Winnipeg, Manitoba, Canada.
+Kae Sasaki (she/her) is a visual artist and Japanese-born settler living and working on Treaty One Territory, colonially known as Winnipeg, Manitoba, Canada.

 Kae grew up in Fukui, an hour away from Kyoto, with a slight detour in El Paso, Texas in her formative years.
 She graduated from Rikkyo University in Tokyo where she studied German literature as well as education and library science.
 After moving to Winnipeg she worked full-time in accounting and half-time grading exams and essays on campus while putting herself through School of Art at University of Manitoba, graduating with first class honours in 2012.
 Kae has taught drawing as a sessional instructor at University of Manitoba faculty of architecture while establishing a full-time studio practice.